-• Make sure to explain all the variables presented in your tables and figures
+• Make sure to explain all the variables presented in your tables and figureshow where they collected, where they manipulated and if so - how?)

 The dependent variable(s) should be described in detail.

 • How where they collected?
 Did you manipulate your variables?